yo3hjv/HAM-Repeater-Controlle_-HArSeR-Controller-/Instructions - First Steps.md

-# ESP32 Repeater Controller - First Steps Guide
+# HArSeR Repeater Controller - First Steps Guide

 This guide will help you get started with your ESP32 Repeater Controller after flashing the firmware.